arunkant/arunkant.github.io/_posts/2020-10-24-Jekyll-and-Github-How-to-start-your-own-blog.md

 $ brew update
 $ brew install rbenv rbenv-build
 ```
-Follow the command to install rbenv in your `~/.bash_profile`.
+Follow the instructions to install rbenv in your `~/.bash_profile`.
 Open a new terminal window for changes to take effect.
 ```
 # list latest stable ruby versions
 $ rbenv install -l